user profile avatar

 Bio

-I am returning to college after twenty years of working as a Licensed Practical Nurse.
-As the oldest of eleven children I watched each of my younger siblings achieve success obtaining a Bachelor’s, Master’s and even one PHD.
-It wasn’t until my own mother returned to college and obtained a bachelor’s degree at the age of sixty-five that I felt strong enough to apply myself.
-I am in a LPN to BSN program through the University of Sioux Falls and I love it!
+I am returning to college after twenty years as a Licensed Practical Nurse.
+As the oldest of eleven children I watched each of my younger siblings achieve success as they graduated college with bachelor’s, master’s and even one PhD.
+It wasn’t until my own mother returned to college and obtained her bachelor’s degree at the age of sixty-five that I felt strong enough to apply myself.
+I am in the LPN-BSN program through the University of Sioux Falls and I love it!
 I am so excited to see what life has in store for my next twenty years!
-My family is so proud and supportive, and I am now the example to my own adult children that we never stop growing and we never stop learning.
+My family is very proud and supportive, and I am now the example to my own adult children that we never stop growing and we never stop learning.

 Education